leo-bauer/personal_website2/research.md

 ### Manuscripts under Review

 1. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
 2025.
-With Juand David Gelvez.
+With Juan David Gelvez.

 2. "Where Do Mediators Try to Prevent Civil War?"
 With David Cunningham, Megan Lloyd and Sloan Lansdale.
 2025.